Updated: Dec 16, 2020

 Since I'm also influenced by Kapha and it's propensity store energy, it's no surprise that I am able to accumulate a lot of knowledge, and have a lot of energy to call upon for the execution of my interests; but that I can also get too deep into things to the point of finding myself stuck.

-P people are methodical and efficient at planning and the implementation of new ideas and they love to engineer ideas into practical uses.
+P people are methodical and efficient at planning and implementing new ideas and they love to engineer ideas into practical uses.
 Although Pitta people have little interest in the day to day, my K influence means that I'm able to balance this by creating the systems and organisation that makes things run smoothly.

 I can see this play out in the careers that I've had which have been strongly linked to creating systems and processes in new environments; and largely losing interest thereafter - except that I've doggedly stuck it out by creating new projects to work on or shifting my focus so that I don't become too comfortable with the status quo (a very K trait!).